 – Learning what support is available and how to access this

 – Supporting those who are struggling with their mental health and wellbeing

 Mental Health Awareness Training is suitable for all levels of employees, from line managers to senior executives.
 It’s beneficial for employers and employees to attend the training together, so that everyone can learn how to support each other and create a positive mental health culture.

-Mental Health Awareness Training can help to create a positive mental health culture in the workplace, which can lead to improved morale, increased productivity, better attendance and engagement among employees, and ultimately, increased profits.
+Mental Health Awareness Training can help to create a positive mental health culture in the workplace.
+In doing so, mental health awareness training can contributing to improvement in morale, productivity, ultimately, increased profits.
 The training can also help to reduce the stigma around mental health and create a safe and supportive environment for employees.